Purchase a Brick!

 Leukemia Research

-Leukemia is a cancer of the blood system.
-It is the most common cancer in children and can be very challenging to treat in children and adults.
-In addition to the 2018 grant to Drs.
-Pietras and D'Alessandro, the Golfers Against Cancer has funded 2 other teams of leukemia researchers since 2009.
+Leukemias are cancers arising from the blood system.
+These are the most common cancers in children and can be very challenging to treat in both children and adults.
+The Golfers Against Cancer has funded 8 projects on leukemia since 2009.

 In 2010, Drs.
 James DeGregori, Aik-Choon Tan and Christopher Porter proposed to create a computational algorithm for the analysis of large-scale experiments exploring the function of most human genes in specific contexts.
 This algorithm and experimental approach have been used to identify vulnerabilities in leukemia cells as well as several other cancer types.
 The work in leukemia identified an unexpected protein that can be inhibited with a new drug, and the researchers are working to develop a clinical trial adding this drug to conventional chemotherapy for leukemia.
 This pilot grant catalyzed the successful funding of two NCI-supported leukemia grants, multiple publications and a clinical trial entitled “Dasatinib and Cyclosporine in Treating Patients With Chronic Myelogenous Leukemia Refractory or Intolerant to Imatinib Mesylate”.